KAIST-Visual-AI-Group/Diffusion-Assignment2-DDIM-CFG/README.md

 ```
 python image_diffusion_todo/fid/measure_fid.py @GT_IMG_DIR @ GEN_IMG_DIR
 ```
-Use the root directory of the AFHQ dataset (e.g., `data/afhq`) as @GT_IMG_DIR.
+Use the directory containing the processed data (e.g., `data/afhq/eval`) as @GT_IMG_DIR.
 The script will automatically search and load the images.
 The path @DIR_TO_SAVE_IMGS should be the same as the one you provided when running the script `sampling.py`.

 ## What to Submit